 Start by getting a snapshot of the ubuntu-test container by using this command:

 lxc snapshot ubuntu-test ubuntu-test-1

 Here, you are calling the snapshot "ubuntu-test-1", but you can call it anything.
 To ensure that you have the snapshot, do an

 You have looked at an info screen already.
 If you scroll to the bottom, you now see:

 Snapshots: ubuntu-test-1 (taken at 2021/04/29 15:57 UTC) (stateless)

 lxc exec ubuntu-test bash

-Before we restore the container as it was prior to creating the file, the safest way to restore a container, particularly if there have been a lot of changes, is to stop it first:
+Before restoring the container how it was prior to creating the file, the safest way to restore a container, particularly if there have been many changes, is to stop it first:

 lxc stop ubuntu-test